guettli/python-custom-strings/README.md

 # Goal

-I would like to shorted above code to:
+I would like to shorted above code to something similar to this:

 ```
 html = h'''